 Patients with cleft lips often have abnormal nasal anatomy which requires rhinoplasty.
 The nose usually sways to one side, and the cartilages are mis-shaped.

-Richard Zoumalan is a leading Rhinoplasty doctor and facial plastic surgeon in LA and California.
+Richard Zoumalan is a leading Rhinoplasty doctor and facial plastic surgeon in Los Angeles and Beverly Hills, California.
 We offer the best natural nose job and plastic surgery in Beverly Hills, Los Angeles, Las Vegas, San Diego, San Francisco and the whole CA.